assen-totin/cdn/README.md

 ```

+## Server ID

+Configuration parameter `cdn_server_id` denotes the ID of the server when multiple CND servers write to the same filesystem tree.
+It is used to guarantee the uniqueness of the uploaded file.
+Only used when uploading files via CDN.
+Default is 1.

+## CORS

+For cross-origin resource sharing (CORS) you configure one allowed host in the `cdn_cors_origin` configuration parameter.
+The default value for it is "*" (allow any host).

 # Build configuration

 To enable/disable some of the features (mostly such that require external libraries to be compiled and run), edit src/modules.h and comment/uncomment the respective line: